top of page

 What about our physical manifestations of sexual trauma?

 Our reproductive health can give us a roadmap for where we are in our sexual healing process.
-For many, trauma from sexual assault is often locked into the tissues.
+For many, trauma from sexual assault is often locked into the tissues and can resurface in a non-linear way, particularly in areas and at times that concern our reproductive system, our skin and our emotions.

-Overall, any disease of the lower energy centers called the arit, or chakras such as the Sefekht, or Muladhara (first chakra) and the Tekh, or Svadisthana (second chakra) can be linked or attributed to a damaging physical encounter.
+Some believe that, any discomfort of the lower energy centers called the arit, or chakras such as the Sefekht, or Muladhara (first chakra) and the Tekh, or Svadisthana (second chakra) might be connected or to a damaging physical or emotional encounter.
+But coming back together is possible.

-What can I do to heal my physical body after abuse?
+What can I do to supporting healing in my physical body after sexual harm?

-• If you have a female reproductive system, trauma is often lodged in the womb, so yoni steaming while on a mushroom journey can open the body-mind and restore natural womb maintenance.
+• Yoni or bottom steaming while in a mushroom journey can open the body-mind and restore natural womb maintenance.

-• In many circumstances, engaging in intentional intimacy while on psilocybin (and the right partner or through self pleasuring) can open up profound possibilities for healing.
+• In many circumstances, engaging in intentional intimacy while with psilocybin mushroom (and the right partner or through self pleasuring) can open up profound possibilities for healing.

 • Cleansing the body is a powerful practice in tandem with medicine or outside of medicine use.
 Taking spiritual baths or bathing in a body of water can absorb toxins, elevate our mood and invigorate our cells leaving us feeling clearer than when we arrived.